Skip to content

 University of Utah E3 Framework

 The University of Utah wants every undergraduate student to obtain an Exceptional Educational Experience (E3) during their time at the U. This means that we want students to be part of a Community where they form positive and enriching relationships and connections are made with their interest areas.
 By developing autonomy and self-direction we believe that students will experience a Transformation.
-We expect students to develop broad knowledge through Exceptional Education (formerly General Education), deep Knowledge and Skills within their majors and deeply engaged learning experiences.
+We expect students to develop broad knowledge through General Education, deep Knowledge and Skills within their majors and deeply engaged learning experiences.
 We also want students to make an Impact where personal interest, motivation, and application are demonstrated.
 These four categories are organized into an E3 Framework, which is a way of articulating, describing, assessing, and demonstrating what the University of Utah wants every undergraduate student to experience.

 Community